-There are a number of facilities which contain flammable and combustible liquids and other hazardous substances of varying quantities.
+There are several facilities which contain flammable and combustible liquids and other hazardous substances of varying quantities.
 Work Health and Safety Queensland are responsible for maintaining a register and ensuring the safe handling and storage of a range of hazardous substances as per schedule 11 of the Work Health and Safety Regulation 2011.